Union nationale des associations de défense des familles et de l'individu

 The Union nationale des associations de défense des familles et de l'individu (UNADFI) is a French anti-cult association founded in 1974, recognized as a public utility association by a decree of 30 April 1996, and directly subsidized by the French state.
 It gathers and coordinates the Associations de Défense des Familles et de l'Individu (ADFI), whose purpose is to acquire information on the cult phenomenon with prevention and assistance for its victims.

+Organization

+UNADFI was founded in December 1974 by Claire and Guy Champollion, after their 18-year-old son had joined the Moon cult.
+The following year, other local associations (ADFI) were established, that later joined together to form a national union.

-In 1992, Janine Tavernier was the president of the association.
-But, in 2001 she resigned and began to criticize it.
-She was first replaced by Bernard Le Heritte, then in 2004 by Socialist deputy Catherine Picard.
-As of 31 December 2004, UNADFI was composed of 26 ADFI associations and totaled 1,520 member families.
-The association is currently member of the Union nationale des associations familiales (UNAF), as well as the FECRIS, an international anti-cult organization.
+As 2026, UNADFI was composed of 29 ADFI associations.
+The association is currently member of the FECRIS, an international anti-cult organization.

+Since 2001, the president of UNADFI is Gérard Fodor.
+He succeeded Janine Tavernier, who had been president since 1992, or Socialist deputy Catherine Picard.

+Its role involves, in particular, relaying reports made by individuals regarding suspected undue influence by a cult-like group.

-The association is sponsored by various ministries, including the Ministry of Youth Affairs and Sports and by social affairs, as well as by various communes and departments totaling 450,000 euros in 2002, over 80% of its budget.
+The association is sponsored by various ministries, including the Ministry of Youth Affairs and Sports and by social affairs, as well as by various communes and departments totaling in 2002, over 80% of its budget.

-The association publishes a magazine named BULLES (Bulletin de liaison pour l'étude des sectes), which criticizes many groups, including those which were listed in the 1995 Parliamentary Commission on Cults in France report, and many others (The Church of Jesus Christ of Latter-day Saints, Community of the Beatitudes).
+UNADFI publishes a magazine named BULLES (Bulletin de liaison pour l'étude des sectes), a quarterly with in-depth articles and reports on key national and international developments regarding the phenomenon of cults.

 Criticism

-The UNADFI as well as associated groups has been criticized by psychologists and religious specialists as well as from targeted groups.
-Associations created to defend new religious movements such as the CAP LC (Coordination des associations de particuliers pour la liberté de conscience) and the CICNS (Le Centre d'information et de conseil des nouvelles spiritualités) publish testimonies of the victims of the ADFI member groups.
+The sociologist Bruno Étienne calls into question the neutrality of the framework used by UNADFI.
+As he writes in France and Cults (2002), the very terms "family" and "individual" are not necessarily neutral and may reflect an ideological stance.
+"The only beneficiary is a system which is clearly ideologically positioned", he believes.